johanberntsson/PunyInform/documentation/technical/techreport.md

 ## `_FindBarrier(p_ancestor, p_obj, p_dontprint)`

-Utility function used by ObjectIsUntouchable and ObjectIsInvisible to find out if there are barriers between an object and one of its ancestors in the object tree that prevent the player from touching or seeing the object.
+Utility function used by ObjectIsUntouchable to find out if there are barriers between an object and one of its ancestors in the object tree that prevent the player from touching or seeing the object.